lovell/sharp/docs/src/content/docs/api-channel.md

 ## removeAlpha
 > removeAlpha() ⇒ <code>Sharp</code>

-Remove alpha channel, if any.
+Remove alpha channels, if any.
 This is a no-op if the image does not have an alpha channel.

 See also [flatten](/api-operation#flatten).